 This means that, where leave is refused to table a document, a senator may move a motion to suspend any part of the standing orders that would stop the senator moving a motion to table the document.
 On the motion to suspend standing orders the Senate considers whether the proposed tabling of the document should be dealt with as a matter of urgency.
 If that motion is successful, the senator may move a motion that allows the Senate to determine whether the document should be tabled.

-Leave of the Senate and the procedures for suspending standing orders are described in more detail in Brief Guide No. 5—Suspension of standing orders.
+Leave of the Senate and the procedures for suspending standing orders are described in more detail in Guide No. 5—Suspension of standing orders.

 6. What if the Senate is not sitting?

 Committee reports, government documents and reports of the Auditor-General may be presented to the President when the Senate is not sitting (see standing orders 38 and 166).
 Upon receipt by the President these documents are deemed to have been presented to the Senate.
-This power may be exercised by the President or, in the absence of the President, by the Deputy President or any one of the Temporary Chairmen of Committees.
+This power may be exercised by the President or, in the absence of the President, by the Deputy President or any one of the Temporary Chairs of Committees.

 Documents which the President would ordinarily present to the Senate may be certified by the President when the Senate is not sitting.
 Upon this certification these documents are also deemed to have been presented to the Senate.
 Only the President may exercise this power.